Clarendon Foundation, Inc. is a tax exempt nonprofit corporation that was organized in March, 1991.

 Educational Broadband Service 2005 - Present

-The FCC promoted the wireless cable industry as a third pipeline for subscription television service, to compete with cable TV and satellite TV, but it failed because of a lack of channel capacity.
-In response, the FCC amended its regulations over a period of about a decade to reflect changes in technology, including the introduction of the Internet, and developments in the telecommunications industry.
+The wireless cable industry, which had been promoted by the FCC as a third pipeline for subscription television service to compete with cable TV and satellite TV, failed due to a lack of channel capacity.
+Over a period of about a decade, the FCC amended its regulations to respond to changes in technology, including the introduction of the Internet, and developments in the telecommunications industry.

 In adopting its “new, more flexible rules,” the FCC intended to “facilitate the growth of new and innovative wireless technologies and services, including wireless broadband services that have the potential to compete with cable and DSL broadband providers and to extend broadband service to rural and underserved areas.”